Characteristic foliations -- a survey: Case (1): Closed leaves

 The singular fibres of $\pi\colon D\to D/{\mathcal F}$ are simply multiples of smooth curves.
 By the above lemma we can assume $\pi$ is smooth over the complement $D^o/{\mathcal F}\subset D/{\mathcal F}$ of a closed set of codimension two and we may assume that $D^o/{\mathcal F}$ is smooth.
 Denote by $\pi^o\colon D^o \rightarrow D^o/\mathcal{F}$ the restriction of $\pi$.
 If one leaf is rational, then by Reeb stability, see Theorem \ref{thm:Reeb}, all the leaves are rational curves and we are done.\footnote{One can avoid using Reeb stability here: Instead of showing (i) $\Rightarrow$ (iv) one shows (i) $\Rightarrow$ (iii) and then uses Section \ref{sec:1iii-iv} to complete by (iii) $\Rightarrow$ (iv).
 Indeed, $q(D)<0$ is equivalent to $\int_D{\rm c}_1({\mathcal F})H^{2n-2}>0$ for some ample divisor $H$ on $D$.
 The latter follows if one can show $\int_D{\rm c}_1({\mathcal F})\pi^\ast H_0^{2n-2}>0$ for some ample divisor $H_0$ on $D/{\mathcal F}$, which in turn would follow from $\int_L{\rm c}_1({\mathcal F})|_L>0$, i.e.\ $g(L)=0$.} So we can assume all the leaves have positive genus and singular, i.e.\ multiple, fibres appear in codimension at least two.

 {\bf Step 2.} We want to prove that $\pi^o\colon D^o\to D^o/{\mathcal F}$ is isotrivial.
-There are two possibilities depending on the genus $g$ of the general leaf: If $g=1$, then the fibration has to be isotrivial, for otherwise one of the fibres would be rational, in which case we are done already.
+There are two possibilities depending on the genus $g$ of the general leaf: If $g=1$, then the fibration has to be isotrivial, for otherwise one of the fibres of $\pi$ would be rational, in which case we are done already, cf.\ Theorem \ref{thm:Reeb}.

 The isotriviality is less trivial for $g>1$.
 It follows from the observation that the following results of Miyaoka--Mori and Hwang--Viehweg contradict each other.

 $\bullet$ For any coherent subsheaf $\mathcal{H} \subset \Omega_{D^o/\mathcal{F}} $ one has $\kappa(D^o/\mathcal{F}, \det(\mathcal{H}))\leq 0$.
 Indeed, according to \cite[Cor.\ 8.6]{Miyaoka} or \cite[Thm.\ 1]{MM}, the restriction of $\Omega_{D^o/{\mathcal F}}$ to a generic complete intersection curve is semi-positive.
 At the same time, its determinant is trivial.
 Hence, all sub-sheaves of $\Omega_{D^o/{\mathcal F}}$ have non-positive degree, which leads to the assertion.